larribas/dagger/README.md

 - `make install` - Install the project's dependencies
 - `make test` - Run tests and report test coverage.
 It will fail if coverage is too low.
 - `make ci` - Run all the quality checks we run for each commit/PR.
 This includes type hint checking, linting, formatting and documentation.
-- `make build` - Build the project's WHEEL
+- `make build` - Build the project.
 - `make docker-build` - Package the project in a Docker image
+- `make docs-build` - Build the documentation portal.
+- `make docs-serve` - Serve the documentation portal.
 - `make k3d-set-up` - Create a k3d cluster and image registry for the project.
 - `make k3d-docker-push` - Build and push the project's Docker image to the local k3d registry.
 - `make k3d-install-argo` - Install Argo on k3d, for local testing of Argo Workflows.